Fabolous: 2010–2014: There Is No Competition series and The Soul Tape series

 On March 5, 2010, Fabolous released There Is No Competition 2: The Funeral Service, his fourth solo mixtape and the sequel to 2008's There Is No Competition.
 Due to the popularity of the mixtape, Fabolous re-released it for retail in the form of an extended play (EP) titled There Is No Competition 2: The Grieving Music EP.
-The EP, which was preceded by the Ryan Leslie-produced single "You Be Killin Em", was released on August 29, 2010.
-The single peaked at number 68 on the US Billboard Hot 100.
+The EP, which was preceded by the Ryan Leslie and Widens Pkolo Dorsainville-produced single "You Be Killin Em", was released on August 29, 2010.
+The single peaked at number 68 on the U.S. Billboard Hot 100.

 After it was announced that his sixth album would once again be delayed, Fabolous chose to release a new project titled The S.O.U.L.
 Tape.
 The mixtape was released on April 22, 2011, and features Fabolous rapping over soul-sampling production, inspired by a freestyle he had done over the instrumental to Kanye West's "Devil in a New Dress".
 On Christmas Day 2011, Fabolous released There Is No Competition 3: Death Comes in 3's, the third installment in his There Is No Competition mixtape series.
 On November 22, 2012, Fabolous released his seventh mixtape, The S.O.U.L.
 Tape 2.
 The S.O.U.L.
 Tape 2 featured guest appearances from Trey Songz, Pusha T, Cassie, J. Cole, Wale and Joe Budden.
 The mixtape's production was handled by Streetrunner, Treddy da Don, AraabMuzik and Cardiak, among others, and follows the theme of the first album by utilising heavy usage of soul samples throughout.